Maksym Del

 Agnes Luhtaru*, Taido Purason*, Martin Vainikko, Maksym Del, Mark Fishel

-We show how to effectively use large langauge models for artificial error generation and grammatical error correction.
+We show how to use large language models effectively for artificial error generation and grammatical error correction.

 True Detective: A Deep Abductive Reasoning Benchmark Undoable for GPT-3 and Challenging for GPT-4